bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Wildtype expression with slp and ectopic folds-->
 <!--TODO: Ask if eve EFs are genetically patterned > GRN not in register with EFs.-->

-To investigate the impact of the absence of the cephalic furrow, we generated fluorescent *btd* and *eve* mutant lines carrying fluorescent markers of cell shape (see Methods).
+To investigate the impact of cephalic furrow defects, we generated fluorescent lines carrying a membrane marker and loss of function alleles for the three genes known to affect cephalic furrow formation (see Methods): *btd* and *eve* where it fails to initiate [@Vincent1997-fa], and *prd* where it is delayed [@Blankenship2001-tm].
-We then imaged mutant embryos *in toto* using lightsheet microscopy with temporal resolution sufficient to capture the tissue dynamics during gastrulation.
+We then imaged the mutant embryos *in toto* using lightsheet microscopy with temporal resolution sufficient to capture the tissue dynamics and to characterize the relative timing of events during gastrulation within the different genetic backgrounds ({@fig:ectopic}a).
+Our recordings show that a late fold as described for *eve* mutants [@Vincent1997-fa], also appears near the head--trunk interface of *btd* mutants ({@fig:ectopic}b).
-The results revealed that in the absence of cephalic furrow, ectopic epithelial folds appear on the head--trunk interface of both mutants about 15 min after the cephalic furrow would have formed ({@fig:ectopic}a,b, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).
+These ectopic folds in *btd* and *eve* mutants appear about 15 min after the cephalic furrow would have formed ({@fig:ectopic}a,c,d, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).

-This corroborates previous observations of irregular folds in *eve* and *btd* mutant backgrounds [@Vincent1997-fa; @Eritano2020-mi].
+, corroborating a more recent observation in *btd* embryos [@Eritano2020-mi].

+Compared to the cephalic furrow which stays folded for about two hours, these ectopic folds disappear within 20 min ({@fig:ectopic}c).

+Our high-resolution imaging revealed that both *btd* and *eve* homozygous embryos can exhibit one to four epithelial folds on each side (*btd*=2.3±0.9 n=12, *eve*=1.8±0.7 n=9, see Table S1) while sibling controls (heterozygote embryos for *btd* or *eve*) invariably show a single invagination---the cephalic furrow.

+They form either anterior or posterior to the head--trunk boundary and their position varies between individual mutant embryos ({@fig:ectopic}d, {!@fig:vid-dynamics-btd} and {!@fig:vid-variability-btd}).

 <!--TODO: Put more emphasis on the causality between the CF absence and EF formation-->
 <!--TODO: Probably transfer some of the basic data from below to above (most mutants form EFs, they are delayed, they are quick to disappear-->